MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-quantinuum-portal.md

 ## Select a target and run your program

 To check your circuit before running it on actual quantum hardware, you can use the [Quantinuum API validator](xref:microsoft.quantum.providers.quantinuum#api-validator), `quantinuum.sim.h1-1sc`, which returns a `Job` object.
-For more information, see [Azure Quantum Job](xref:microsoft.quantum.optimization.job-reference).
+For more information, see [Azure Quantum job reference](xref:microsoft.quantum.optimization.job-reference).

 Run the following code to set the target to the API Validator and submit your circuit with 500 shots: